Yagisan/A-Touch-of-Frost/README.md

 ## Player Homes

 **[Silverstead (SE)](https://www.nexusmods.com/skyrimspecialedition/mods/2397)** is a large Hearthfire inspired buildable player home/small town with over 280+ build options to choose from.
 A **[comprehensive patch](patches/AToF_Silverstead/Data/Yagisans_AToF_Silverstead_Patch.md)** has been developed by Yagisan to reflect it's importance to A Touch of Frost as potentially the players main base of operation in Skyrim.

+**[Drelas' Cottage](https://www.nexusmods.com/skyrimspecialedition/mods/39829)** can be inherited if the owner has an "unfortunate accident".
+But is everything as it seems?
+Interacts with **[Interesting NPCs](https://www.nexusmods.com/skyrimspecialedition/mods/29194)**.

+**[Goldenglow Is Yours](https://www.nexusmods.com/skyrimspecialedition/mods/25155)** should you acquire the deed to this property, you'll gain a nice little estate in the rift that produces a monthly income of 1,800 to 2,400 gold per month.

+# Economy

+**[Trade and Barter](https://www.nexusmods.com/skyrimspecialedition/mods/23081)** introduces many optional factors that can influence the prices you'll get when buying and selling items.

+**[C.O.I.N. - Coins of Interesting Natures](https://www.nexusmods.com/skyrimspecialedition/mods/51439)** will add seven new types of coins to your game at varying rarities and placed in locations that are logical.
+The new coins you find around the world will generally be worth less than a normal gold coin.
+Upon picking up one of the new coins it will be automatically turned into the coin's value in gold.